Indoor plants can serve many purposes: decoration, improved indoor air quality, hobby fulfillment, and they can even improve your mood.

 With our previous plant (the rushfoil plant) we do not want to wait for its leaves to droop to water it.
 However, the peace lily’s leaves will droop when it is the perfect time to water it– generally about once a week, sometimes twice.

 Therefore, keep an eye on your very-responsive peace lily, and you will know when it is thirsty.
 After watering, it will revive almost right away.

 The peace lily grows a bunch of leaves rather quickly, and they grow individually from the soil up.
 Because of this, the soil is oftentimes covered by small fluffy newborn leaves.
 Make sure you are watering the soil directly, and now allowing these baby leaves to block the stream of water.

-Unlike our previously-discussed indoor plants, peace lilies prefer less light.
+Unlike our previously-discussed indoor plants, peace lilies prefer low light.
 In this way, they are the perfect indoor plant, as they can be placed anywhere, without relying on a nearby window.
 Place your peace lily anywhere with partial shade, and it will thrive.